biosustain/GRASP/docs/index.rst

 =================================

-GRASP is a framework used to build kinetic model ensembles based on a single data point, which is characterized by a flux distribution and Gibbs reaction energies.
+GRASP is a framework used to build kinetic model ensembles based on a single data point, which is characterized by a flux distribution and reaction free Gibbs energies.

 The resulting model ensemble can then be simulated or subject to Metabolic Control Analysis.